 Here below, I have listed links to the vocal exercises/ vocalises which are most popular and efficient in the world of classical singing.
 Please have patience and explore them while you are on the path of making your voice better.
 Some of them are written for low voices, some of them are written for high voices.
 Some can be applied to any voice.

 Take your time

 First of all, don’t rush, take step-by-step, make yourself familiar with the melody, find vocal accompaniment online, nowadays it’s so easy, for example, on YouTube.
 Secondly, Try to listen to other singers who are singing the same piece.

-After singing 4 to 6 exercises, for sure, you will start to gain confidence, sensation of security and good sound projection.
+Finally, I assure you that after singing 4 to 6 exercises, you will start to gain confidence, sensation of security and good sound projection.
 Additionally, you will start to extend your musical horizons, because , normally, vocalises are written in different tempo, with different vocal range (normally, it’s becoming bigger, once you are progressing)etc. If you want to make your singing lessons indeed efficient, trust me, vocalises are extremely important.